1st Year

 Learning to Talk Helps Your Baby’s Brain Grow

 Be at your baby’s eye level.
-Get down to where you meet your baby’s eyes or prop her up safely in an infant seat to make eye contact.
+Get down to where you meet your baby’s eyes or prop them up safely in an infant seat to make eye contact.

-Look into your baby’s eyes and talk to her.
-Repeat the sounds she makes.
+Look into your baby’s eyes and talk to them.
+Repeat the sounds they make.
 The two of you can play verbal ping pong.
 Your baby makes a sound.
 Then you make the same sound.
 Keep going back and forth.

 Each child will “talk” in different ways.
 Your job is to learn your baby’s special ways of trying to talk to you.
-When you copy your baby like you’re talking with her, you’re helping her learn how to use language.
+When you copy your baby like you’re talking with them, you’re helping them learn how to use language.

 Good language skills help wire your baby’s brain in the most powerful way.
 Language skills are the key to social and emotional well-being as well as school success.